Programmatic Climate Action Plan and Environmental Permit Streamlining

 Public Outreach and Involvement

 The City of Merced has secured a professional consultant to help City Staff and the community to create a tool to implement the City’s Climate Action Plan; this tool is referred to as the Programmatic Climate Action Plan (PCAP).
 The PCAP will identify government and community based projects and programs to implement between now and 2020.
-The PCAP tool will be developed with significant public involvement.

 1) Selection of feasible and effective projects and programs to achieve the City’s adopted greenhouse gas reduction target.
 A cost-benefit analysis will be performed to help with the process of selecting these projects and programs.